opveclib/opveclib/documentation/contributing.rst

 * All functionality must be fully documented and tested.
 Doctest examples should be included in all documentation.
 * Follow the PEP-8 style guide.
-* Do not use a logging level above debug - library should be silent unless there is an error raised, or the user is explicitly capturing debug level logs.
 * Do not use print statements.
 All debugging output should be made to the library's logger.
+* Library should be silent unless there is an error raised, or the user is explicitly capturing debug or info level logs.
+* Use logging level info judiciously for confirmation that the library is functioning correctly.
+* Use logging level debug for detailed information needed for debugging when things go wrong.

 Versioning
 ----------